msa-em/nanocartography/01_introduction.md

 nanocartography became exceedingly relevant.

 The following publication is divided into three major sections followed by discussion and conclusions.
-The first develops mathematical concepts of nanocartography, illustrating how vector analysis, TEM stage movement, and crystallography can be combined to accurately navigate sample analysis.
-The second portion utilizes the derivations from section one to develop practical derivations for nanocartography, including the use of digital capture to more accurately navigate a sample as well as identification of grain boundary type.
-Finally, the third section explores practical applications of nanocartography; how to correctly calibrate stage motion as well as apply derivations from sections one and two.
+The first, Navigation and Orientation, develops mathematical concepts of nanocartography, illustrating how vector analysis, TEM stage movement, and crystallography can be combined to accurately navigate sample analysis.
+The second, Practical Derivations, utilizes the derivations from section one to develop practical derivations for nanocartography, including the use of digital capture to more accurately navigate a sample as well as identification of grain boundary type.
+Finally, Practical Applications explores practical applications of nanocartography; how to correctly calibrate stage motion as well as apply derivations from sections one and two.
 Taken in whole, this work serves as a rich summary of optimization of TEM data collection and analysis.